foziaali1122/Deep-learning-CNN-Cifar-10-/README.md

 ## 💫 Author
 👩‍💻 Fozia

-📬 Data Science Enthusiast | Machine Learning Learner
+📬 AI and Data Science Enthusiast | Machine | Deep Learning Learner

 ⭐ If you like this project, don’t forget to give it a star on GitHub!